Ranchero-Software/NetNewsWireHelp/pages/ios/5.0/en/moving-from-another-app.markdown

-@title Moving from another RSS app
+@title Move from another RSS app
 @template nnw5ios_en.html

 There are lots of great feed readers.
 Fortunately, it’s easy to switch amongst them to find the perfect one for you.